tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 ## Summary

-In this blog post we have seen how to perform create operation of an model having many to many relationship using gorm.
-The source code can be found in my [GitHub repository](https://github.com/tamizhvendan/gomidway/tree/part-2).
+In this blog post, we have seen how to perform, create operation of a model having many to many relationship using gorm.
+The source code is available in my [GitHub repository](https://github.com/tamizhvendan/gomidway/tree/part-2).